Creative

 FAQ

-Can I use generated characters in a published novel or commercial game?
+can I use characters from this generator in a published novel or commercial game

-Yes, everything this generator produces is yours to use freely in any personal or commercial project — published fiction, self-published RPG supplements, video games, screenplays, or anything else.
+Yes — everything this generator produces is yours to use in any personal or commercial project, including published fiction, RPG supplements, screenplays, and video games.
 No attribution required.